Tech-savvy investors and future-obsessed money moguls are well aware of the quantum crunch that is steering the investment boat towards computers.

 The company is also using topological qubits rather than conventional qubits, which basically make quantum computing much more straightforward to scale and maintain stability.

-With such pivotal capabilities, Microsoft is always a stock to watch in terms of tech developments.
+With such pivotal capabilities, Microsoft is always a stock to watch regarding tech developments.

 Microsoft remains a market leader in an incredibly competitive atmosphere, so it’s understandable why the company is making such a splash in the world of quantum computing.